ga-wdi-exercises/yum/readme.md

 # YUM!

+We love Milk-n-Cookes.
+Where can we find some?

-A basic javascript app to demonstrate mongoose ORM.
+A basic javascript app to demonstrate the mongoose.js ORM.
 Created in-class during MongoDB/mongoose lesson.

 ## Setup